emqxarchive/emqx-docs-en/source/cluster.rst

 Cluster Design
 --------------

-The cluster architecture of emqttd broker is based on distrubuted Erlang/OTP and Mnesia database.
+The cluster architecture of emqttd broker is based on distributed Erlang/OTP and Mnesia database.

 The cluster design could be summarized by the following two rules: